passosedu/profile/README.md

 - Nicknames: You can call me Du, Dudu, Edu, Duda, Ed...
 Choose one or several =P

-- Curiosities: I'm a pretty chill guy and I like to play guitar in my free time.
-I'm totally up to talk about investments, cryptocurrencies, traveling, tech, sci-fi, music, TV shows, movies, and sports (I'm currently into biking and doing some calisthenics exercises).
+- I'm a pretty chill guy and I like to play guitar in my free time.
+I'm totally up to talk about investments, traveling, tech, sci-fi, music, TV shows, movies, and sports (I'm currently into biking and doing some calisthenics exercises).

+- Curiosities:
+1) I'm a cryptocurrencies and trading enthusiast;
+2) I put powder milk on my coffee (this is such a crime between true coffee lovers);
+3) I learned English when I was in my twenties, just so I could watch Friends without subtitles. =D